newca12/dictionary-builder/README.md

 dictionary-builder is an EDLA project.

-The purpose of [edla.org](http://www.edla.org) is to promote the state of the art in various domains.
+The purpose of [edla.org](https://edla.org) is to promote the state of the art in various domains.

 ## How to use it ##

-0. Java 8u60 or later is required
+0. Java 8 or later is required

 1. Get a fresh wiktionary backup
 Choose your favorite language and download the dump containing the current versions of article content [here](http://download.wikimedia.org/backup-index.html)
 Example for the english dump:
 http://dumps.wikimedia.org/enwiktionary/latest/enwiktionary-latest-pages-articles-multistream.xml.bz2

-2. ~~Uncompress the fresh downloaded dump somewhere~~~
-~~(Take care you need up to 5 Gigas of free disk space)~~
+2. ~~Uncompress the fresh downloaded dump somewhere~~ ~~(Take care you need up to 5 Gigas of free disk space)~~
 This is not needed anymore, the compressed dump will be decompressed on the fly.